hannahconroy/Stream_network_models/README.md

 # Stream Network Models

 We updated the stream network model developed by Saccardi and Winnick (2021) and Conroy et al. (2023) to predict pCO₂ for 5 NEON sites across the United States.
 The stream network model allows us to address the issue of heterogeneity by accounting for variability in hydrology throughout the stream.
-We updated the model by running the models daily over a five year time period with NEON data as inputs.
+We updated the model by running the models daily over a six year time period with NEON data as inputs.
 We also included a way to estimate stream permanance at each site to determine how changing the stream network lines based on the flow regime affects CO₂ emissions estimates.